 Saline or Silicone

-There are two different types of implant that we use in breast enlargement surgery.
+There are two different types of implants that we use in enlargement surgery.

-Saline: Saline breast implants are filled with sterile salt water.
-The implant is empty when it is put into the body before being filled with water.
-This means the incisions required to insert the implants are smaller than those needed for a silicone implant.
+Saline: These breast implants are made of sterile salt water.
+When the implant is placed in the body before being filled with water, it is empty.
+This means that the incisions needed to install the implants are smaller than for a silicone implant.

-Silicone: Silicone is the most popular choice for breast implant material and is the most commonly used implant material in the UK.
-Silicone is safe, durable and offers a more natural look and feel.
-Silicone implants are particularly good for slender women who have less breast tissue.
+Silicone: Silicone is the most often used implant material in the UK and is the most popular choice for breast implant material.
+Silicone is non-toxic, long-lasting, and has a more natural appearance and feel.
+Silicone implants are particularly suitable for slim women with little breast tissue.

 Type of Incision

-Our expert surgeons will make the incisions as discreet as possible under the breast.
+Our expert surgeons will make the incisions as discreetly as possible under the breast.
 There are various incisions which can be made to put breast implants in place.

-The most common and safest is the inferior mammary fold or IMF.
-This naturally-occurring fold can be found where the wire in an underwire bra would sit.
-Other incisions include the periareolar incision, which is made around the nipple, or axillary, where the incision is made in the patient’s armpit.
+The inferior mammary fold, or IMF, is the most common and safest.
+This fold occurs naturally and can be found where the wire in an underwire bra would be.
+Other incisions include the periareolar, which is done around the nipple, and the axillary, which is made in the patient's armpit.

 Types of Stitches/Sutures

-All sutures are placed below the skin and are naturally dissolved by the body over the course of a few weeks.
-Dissolvable stitches are perfectly safe and are regularly used by many surgeons across all healthcare settings.
+All sutures are placed below the skin and are naturally dissolved by the body over a few weeks.
+Dissolvable stitches are completely safe and are utilised by numerous medical professionals in many healthcare settings.
 The use of dissolvable stitches means you do not need to make a follow-up appointment for removal.

-Often our surgeons will opt to seal the wound with a special tissue glue.
-This helps to limit the risk of superficial wound infection which can be caused from the normal bugs that everyone has on their skin.
-The glue will peel off over the course of one or two weeks after it is applied.
+Often our surgeons will opt to seal the wound with special tissue glue.
+This helps to reduce the danger of superficial wound infection caused by the bacteria that everyone has on their skin.
+The adhesive will then begin to flake off one or two weeks after it is applied.